The historical development of neuroscience-informed cognitive-behavior therapy was described in The Thoughtful Counselor

-Thomas A. Field, PhD, LMHC-WA, LPC-VA, NCC, ACS is an associate professor at City University of Seattle and in private practice.
-He has 10 years of experience as a mental health counselor in a variety of settings, including child and adult inpatient psychiatric units, outpatient community mental health agencies, private practice, and school settings.
+Thomas A. Field, Ph.D., LMHC, LPC, NCC, ACS is an Assistant Professor at Boston University School of Medicine and in private practice.
+He has been working with clients since 2006 years in a variety of settings, including child and adult inpatient psychiatric units, outpatient community mental health agencies, private practice, and school settings.
 He serves as the Associate Editor of the neurocounseling section of the Journal of Mental Health Counseling and is Chair of the AMHCA Neuroscience Interest Network.
 He is also currently a member of the ACES and ACA Neuroscience and Neurocounseling Interest Networks.
 He served as co-editor and chapter author of the first text that the American Counseling Association has published on neuroscience, entitled Neurocounseling: Brain-Based Clinical Approaches.
 He is the author of peer-reviewed publications in Journal of Mental Health Counseling, the International Journal of Play Therapy, and The Professional Counselor.
 He has presented over 50 times at national, regional, and state-level conferences.
 His dissertation on the implementation of Dialectical Behavior Therapy for adolescents in an inpatient psychiatric unit received the 2013 Dissertation Research Award from the AMHCA Foundation.

-Laura K. Jones, PhD, MS, NCC, ACS is a Lecturer at the University of North Carolina at Asheville.
+Laura K. Jones, Ph.D., MS, ACS is a Assistant Professor at the University of North Carolina at Asheville.
 Her research, clinical and pedagogical interests lie in the confluence of neuroscience and counseling, with specific interests in the neuroscience of trauma and recovery.
 She has professional experiences conducting functioning Magnetic Resonance Imaging (fMRI) research, has presented at numerous state, regional, and national conferences on the integration of neuroscience into counselor preparation and practice, and has co-authored publications and book chapters detailing the application of neurophysiology to clinical mental health counseling and trauma and crisis intervention.
 Dr. Jones currently serves as the Chair of the recently founded Association for Counselor Education and Supervision (ACES) Neuroscience Interest Network and Co-Editor of the monthly column in Counseling Today entitled Neurocounseling: Bridging Brain and Behavior.
 She served as co-editor and chapter author of the first text that the American Counseling Association has published on neuroscience, entitled Neurocounseling: Brain-Based Clinical Approaches.